 This section presents results from the data analysis and their interpretations.
-These are mainly inferential statistics and descriptive statistics.
+This is descriptive statistics.
 Descriptive data was presented in the form of Bar Graphs.
-To give a more meaningful picture of the data used in the study, tables of figures used are presented in addition to the Pie Charts and Bar Graphs.
+To give a more meaningful picture of the data used in the study, tables of figures used are presented in addition to the Bar Graphs.
 The data were analyzed using the Spread Sheet and the Statistical Package for the Social Sciences (SPSS).